goeiebook/creativelab/narrative.md

 Stay cool, Abrie.
 You can learn a lot from guys like this.

 Immediately open up the site and look deeper.
 How did he make this thing if the pen doesn't work?
 The UI is so clumsy.
 There's a tool called Anchor, but I wasn't able to get that to work either.
 The tiny vertex manipulators were aggravating.
 The play bar disappeared at inconvienent times and reappeared when least expected.
-Heavy CPU usage causes my Macbook's fan to whine.
+Heavy CPU usage caused my Macbook's fan to whine.
 But apparently none of these issues held Both back.

 For insight into sites, the dev console is the window to use.
 I began entering commands, searching for new things.
 The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything entered, including mistakes and typos.
 At first this is helpful, but soon becomes pollution.
 Annoyed, I clicked through the menus looking for a remedy.
 And, as it turns out, the remedy is non-trivial.
 But the search took me to the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage), and within that was an interesting string.